How to clean bicycles

 What You Need

-2. Clean the drivetrain - Spray Simple Green Bike Cleaner & Degreaser directly into your drivetrain, use a toothbrush to work into smaller areas and penetrate tough grime, dirt & grease.
+2. Spray Simple Green Bike Cleaner & Degreaser holding can 8-10 inches away or Simple Green All-Purpose Cleaner directly into your drivetrain, use a toothbrush to work into smaller areas and penetrate tough dirt, grease, and grime.

-3. Clean the chain – You can soak your chain in Simple Green, or hand-clean it directly.
+3. Soak your chain in Simple Green All-Purpose Cleaner or hand-clean it directly.

-4. Rinse - Rinse the bike with fresh water, then check to make sure you’ve shifted all the grime off the bike, gently brushing again before rinsing where necessary.
+4. Rinse the bike with fresh water, then check to make sure you've shifted all the grime off the bike, gently brushing again before rinsing where necessary.

 5. Lube the chain – Slowly pedal the bike, dripping the lubricant onto the links as they move.
 Wipe off any excess lubricant.